github/training-kit/git-guides/git-overview.md

 - `git log`: Browse and inspect the evolution of project files.
 - `git remote -v`: Show the associated remote repositories and their stored name, like `origin`.

-If you're looking for more GitHub-specific technical guidance, check out [GitHub's help documentation](https://help.github.com/).
+If you're looking for more GitHub-specific technical guidance, check out [GitHub's help documentation](https://help.github.com/) or our [GitHub for Developers series](https://www.youtube.com/watch?v=H6wTAIlOUBQ&list=PLg7s6cbtAD16Pgp6WIVfX4VsGI-xyWkMz) on YouTube.

-### Getting Started With Git
+### Getting Started With the Git Workflow

 Depending on your operating system, you may already have [Git installed](/git-guides/install-git).
 But, getting started means more than having the software!
 To get started, it's important to know the basics of how Git works.
 You may choose to do the actual work within a terminal, an app like GitHub Desktop, or through GitHub.com. (*Note: while you can interact with Git through GitHub.com, your experience may be limited.
 Many local tools can give you access to the most widely used Git functionalities, though only the terminal will give you access to them all.*)